IrynaBondarenko7/confetti/README.md

 ## Hero (Główna)

-In addition to the main content, this section features a light animation of balloons for added visual appeal.
+Contains a header and bright pictures of balloons.

 ## About Us (O nas)